Edward Aveling: New College, London

-Aveling was in the Arts Faculty at New College London, Hampstead, teaching Chemistry and Natural History as a "Lecturer pro tem."
+Aveling was in the Arts Faculty at New College London, Hampstead, teaching Chemistry and Natural History as a "Lecturer pro tem".
 New College London, was a congregational academy founded in 1850 with the merging of three former dissenting academies (Daventry, Highbury, and Homerton) into one.
+Aveling's father had studied at Highbury College.
 Aveling's brother Frederick had studied here and without doubt their father played an influential role.
-Aveling's professorship at New College can be traced back to 1873 and his name is still given teaching in the Faculty of Arts in 1876, although not by 1878.
+Aveling's professorship at New College can be traced back to 1872 and his name is still given teaching Chemistry and Natural History in 1876, although not by 1878, where Chemistry and Natural History are no longer given.

 The course of study at New College extended over five years, divided into a scientific course of two years and a theological course of three years.
 The first year's course in 'Natural History' sciences consisted of chemistry, mineralogy, and geology.
 The second year's course, botany, vegetable physiology, zoology, and comparative and human physiology.
 Edwin Lankester, the father of Ray Lankester, and translator of the German botanist Matthias Jakob Schleiden's Principles of scientific botany; or Botany as an inductive science.(1849) had been appointed professor of natural sciences at New College London in 1850 and had held this position for over twenty years, until 1872.
-Aveling's position was as his successor, and he was therefore essentially training men for the Christian Ministry.
+Aveling's position was as his successor, and he was therefore essentially training men in science for the Christian Ministry.